The directed landscape: The geometry of last passage paths

-Rightmost and leftmost last passage paths also exhibit a monotonicity property in their endpoints.
-We only state this lemma for single paths, as this is how we will use it.

-\begin{lemma} (Monotonicity of last passage paths) For $x \le y$, let $\pi^+[x, y]$ denote the rightmost last passage path in $P[(x, n), (y, 1)]$.
-Then $\pi^+[x, y]$ is a monotone increasing, right continuous function of both $x$ and $y$ in the graph topology on paths. \end{lemma}
+\begin{lemma} [Monotonicity and continuity of last passage paths] For $x \le y$, let $\pi^+[x, y]$ denote the rightmost last passage path in $P[(x, n), (y, 1)]$.
+Then $\pi^+[x, y]$ is a nondecreasing, right continuous functions of both $x$ and $y$ in the topology of convergence of jump times.
+Similarly the leftmost path $\pi^-[x, y]$ is a nondecreasing, left continuous function of both $x$ and $y$. \end{lemma}